Blue Jeans (Lana Del Rey song)

-"Blue Jeans" is a song by American singer-songwriter Lana Del Rey for her studio album Born to Die (2012).
-It was released on March 30, 2012, by Interscope Records as the third single from the record.
-Produced by Emile Haynie, the song was written by Del Rey, Haynie, and Dan Heath.
-It is a downtempo ballad with hip hop influences.
+"Blue Jeans" is a song by American singer-songwriter Lana Del Rey and the third single from her second studio album, Born to Die (2012).
+Interscope Records released the track to Italian radios on March 30, 2012.
+Del Rey wrote it with Dan Heath and producer Emile Haynie.
+The song combines sadcore, trip hop, and gothic pop over a balladic production.

 Charting across Europe and Asia, "Blue Jeans" reached the top 10 in Belgium, Poland, and Israel.
 Three music videos were created for the song.
 The first was self-produced and the second shows Del Rey stands at a microphone in a bland room, accompanied by an electric guitarist.
 The third, which is the official one, was shot and directed by Yoann Lemoine, featuring film noir elements and crocodiles.
 A controversial performance of the song on Saturday Night Live placed Del Rey under scrutiny and polarized opinion, though the song itself received acclaim from critics.

 Background and composition

 Originally put out as a double A-side with her debut song, "Video Games", it was also put as a B-side to the title track and second single, "Born to Die".
 It was later released as the third official single from Born to Die.
 Official remixes of "Blue Jeans" include ones by D/R/U/G/S, Blood Orange, Kris Menace, and RAC.

-"Blue Jeans" is a trip hop ballad; Jon Dolan from Rolling Stone labelled the song a trip hop version of ZZ Top's "Sharp Dressed Man" (1983).
-Over surf rock guitar twangs following a basic chord progression of Fm-E♭-B♭, Del Rey sings, "Love is mean, and love hurts / But I still remember that day we met in December".
+Critics described the genre of "Blue Jeans" as sadcore and gothic pop; Jon Dolan from Rolling Stone labelled the song a trip hop version of ZZ Top's "Sharp Dressed Man" (1983).
+Over a balladic production with surf rock guitar twangs following a basic chord progression of Fm-E♭-B♭, Del Rey sings, "Love is mean, and love hurts / But I still remember that day we met in December".
 Low fidelity string instruments soar over the refrain, as Del Rey belts: "I will love you till the end of time."
+Throughout the song, the instrumental includes a sampled audio clip of Rick James shouting "sing!".

 Critical reception

 "Blue Jeans" received acclaim from critics.
 Robert Copsey of Digital Spy said "Blue Jeans" was "packed with vintage American grandeur as well as Del Rey's own menacing vocal as she holds out for her once-upon-a-time James Dean-esque lover - though we sincerely hope he hasn't met a similar end."
 MTV reviewer, Nicole James, compared the possible death in "Blue Jeans" to the drowning of Jack in Titanic, adding:

-"While we love LDR's whole "thing" she has going on, we're wondering when one of her videos is going to have a happy ending.
-How does she explain fairy tales to the kids she babysits?
-"And then Prince Charming kissed Sleeping Beauty and they lived happily ever after... until he got lazy, stopped bathing regularly and became clinically obsessed with World of Warcraft."

-The Huffington Post noted that "Blue Jeans" was faithful to Del Rey's musical formula of nostalgia and realism, combined by artful and deep lyrics.
+The Huffington Post noted that "Blue Jeans" was faithful to Del Rey's musical formula of nostalgia and realism, combined by "artificial-yet-deep" lyrics.